Strategies to improve nutrition in elderly people

 - Does the use of enteral nutrition agree with the expressed or presumed will of the patient or in the case of incompetent patients of his/her legal representative?

-Parenteral nutrition is a method of providing nutrition directly into the venous system, usually via a central line therefore avoiding the digestive system.
-It is referred to as total parenteral nutrition (TPN) and in general is used in a hospital setting.
-Its use in the community is mainly reserved for people with severe Crohn’s disease, those with vascular damage to the bowel and some people with cancer.21 Home parenteral nutrition is expensive and requires careful patient selection and training.
-It is not widely used in New Zealand.
+Parenteral nutrition is a method of providing nutrition directly into the venous system, usually via a central line and so avoiding the digestive system.
+It is referred to as total parenteral nutrition and in general is used in a hospital setting.
+Its use in the community is mainly reserved for people with severe Crohn’s disease, those with vascular damage to the bowel and some people with cancer.
+Home parenteral nutrition is expensive and requires careful patient selection and training and should be managed by a healthcare professionals trained in parenteral nutrition.

 - Margetts BM, Thompson RL, Elia M, Jackson AA.
 Prevalence of risk of undernutrition is associated with poor health status in older people in the UK.
 Eur J Clin Nutr.2003;57:69-74.